Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Experimental Setup

 \subsection{Implementation Details}

 We experiment on a single node with 8$\times$ NVIDIA H20 GPUs.
-4 GPUs are used for agent training and the other 4 are used for deploying the simulation LM.
+For TRUSTEE, 4 GPUs are used for agent training and the other 4 GPUs are used for deploying the simulation backbone LM; for other baselines, all the 8 GPUs are used for agent training.
 Our training script is developed on the basis of \texttt{verl}~\cite{verl}.
 The simulation backbone LM is deployed using \texttt{vLLM}~\cite{vllm}.
+We extend the backbone LM's initial context size of 32,768 to 131,072 with a 4$\times$ YaRN~\cite{yarn} factor to avoid overlong trajectories.

 To ensure the sampled tools from $\mathcal{F}$ are not overly discursive, we prioritize tools from the same category (also randomly sampled) when sampling.
 We begin to sample from a new category only when all the tools are selected in the previous one.
+To ensure a stable tool learning, we include an extra format check before rewarding, in which the agent receives a negative reward if no tools are called throughout the interaction.

-The prompt templates used in our experiments are shown in Appendix~\ref{app:prompt}.
-The detailed descriptions of the task difficulty for adaptive curriculum learning are presented in Appendix~\ref{app:task-difficulty}.
 The details of evaluation can be found in Appendix~\ref{app:evaluation}.
 The hyper-parameters in our experiments are listed in Appendix~\ref{app:hyper-parameters}.
 The details of baseline methods are presented in Appendix~\ref{app:baselines}.